 Auckland has always been an ethnically diverse society.
 For the last 20 years or more changes in migration patterns have contributed to a substantial increase in the numbers of Asian people living in Auckland.

-At the 2013 Census, almost a quarter (23 per cent) of Auckland residents identified with an Asian ethnicity, a much higher proportion than for New Zealand as a whole at 12 per cent, and higher than recorded at the previous Census (19 per cent in 2006).
+At the 2018 Census, over a quarter (28 per cent) of Auckland residents identified with an Asian ethnicity, a much higher proportion than for New Zealand as a whole at 15 per cent, and higher than recorded at the previous Census (23 per cent in 2013).

 The largest sub-group were those who identified as Chinese, followed by those who identified as Indian.
 This group includes people who have migrated from overseas as well as those born in New Zealand.

 The term 'Asian people' is a very broad category.
 It includes a range of national origins and ethnic identities.

 There is no singular definition of the countries that make up 'Asia'.
 Stats NZ includes a wide range of countries from Georgia in the west to Japan in the east.

 Compared to Auckland as a whole, Asian people:

 - are younger

 - have a higher percentage of people with higher level of education qualifications

 - have a lower participation rate in the labour force and slightly higher unemployment rate.